 With a good record of stable democracy, a strong tradition of consensus-building and prudent economic policies, Uruguay was the only country in the Americas that did not go into recession as a result of the recent global financial crisis.
 It was the first nation in the world to provide every school child with a free laptop and wireless internet.

-In the summer months (December to March), Uruguayans and savvy travelers flock to the many beaches along the Atlantic coastline from the border with Brazil in the north to the Rio de la Plata (the Silver River) in the south.
+In the summer months (December to March), Uruguayans and travelers flock to the beaches along the Atlantic coastline from the border with Brazil in the north to the Rio de la Plata (the Silver River) in the south.
 The town of Maldonado, originally built in 1755 as a provisioning outpost, has grown as a less expensive resort than the famed peninsula of Punta del Este.

-The Pocitos neighborhood of Montevideo continues to experience armed robberies of patrons at crowded restaurants.
+The Pocitos neighborhood of Montevideo continues to experience armed robberies at crowded restaurants.
 Since most of these crimes take place very late at night, Restaurant patrons who prefer to keep their possessions and avoid indigestion are well advised to avoid late-night dining.